-A Professional Nursing Internship is defined as an authentic in-depth learning experience which takes place outside of the classroom and is characterized by exposure to situations not generally acquired in the classroom or regular clinical setting, 2) supervision by a recognized authority in the field, 3) academic guidance from a faculty member, and 4) evaluation of the internship.
+A Professional Nursing Internship is defined as an authentic in-depth. learning experience, which take place outside of the classroom and is characterized by (1) exposure to situations not generally acquired in the classroom or regular clinical setting, (2) supervision by a recognized authority in the field, (3) academic guidance from a faculty member, and (4) evaluation of the internship.
 The internship is an organized program that occurs in an appropriate health care agency such as a hospital, nursing home, clinic or other approved setting.
 The student works under the supervision of a registered professional nurse to gain knowledge and to refine and advance their skill level.
-Prerequisites: Nursing GPA 2.5, employer acceptance, and advisor approval.
+Prerequisites: NGPA 2.7 GPA; employer acceptance into an internship program and advisor approval.

-NSG 471 Diabetes Through the Lifespan (2)
+NSG 471 Diabetes Through the (2) Lifespan

-This course provides an overview of diabetes care thru the life span.
-The course will utilize BRCN's Whole person framework to plan interventions to promote, maintain, or restore the dynamic state of Diabetes health.
+This course provides an overview of diabetes care through the life span.
+The course will utilize the College's Whole Person framework to plan interventions to promote, maintain, or restore the dynamic state of diabetes health.
+(May be distance education.)